odoo/documentation/content/applications/finance/accounting/taxes/avatax.rst

 .. important::
-   *AvaTax* is only available for integration with databases/companies that have locations in the United States and Canada.
-This means the fiscal position/country of a database can only be set to the United States or Canada.
-For more information, reference this documentation:
+   *AvaTax* is only available for integration with databases/companies that have locations in the United States, Canada, and Brazil.
+This means the fiscal position/country of a database can only be set to the United States, Canada, or Brazil.
+For more information, reference this
-   :ref:`avatax/fiscal_country`.
+   documentation: :ref:`avatax/fiscal_country`.

 *AvaTax* accounts for location-based tax rates for each state, county, and city.
 It improves remittance accuracy by paying close attention to laws, rules, jurisdiction boundaries, and special